 The Company has established channels to communicate with the shareholders and stakeholders of the Company, including (i) publication of interim and annual reports; (ii) the holding of the annual general meetings and extraordinary general meetings to provide a forum for shareholders of the Company to raise comments and exchange views with the Board; (iii) key information on the Group on the website of the Company; and (iv) the Company's share registrar in Hong Kong serving the shareholders on all share registration matters.
 The Company aims to provide its shareholders and potential investors with high standard of disclosure and financial transparency.
-During the year, the Company held five general meetings in which all the Directors had attended.
+During the year, the Company did not convene any general meeting.